 DATA REPORTER.
 Will was born in the UK and studied English at Oxford University.
 After a few years in publishing, he absconded to the USA where he studied data journalism in New York.
 Will has strong views on healthcare, the environment, and the Oxford comma.

-REPORTER.
-Yujie Zhou is our newest reporter and came on as an intern after graduating from Columbia University's Graduate School of Journalism.
-She is a full-time staff reporter as part of the Report for America program that helps put young journalists in newsrooms.
-Before falling in love with the Mission, Yujie covered New York City, studied politics through the “street clashes” in Hong Kong, and earned a wine-tasting certificate in two days.
-She’s proud to be a bilingual journalist.
-Follow her on Twitter @Yujie_ZZ.
+I’m a staff reporter covering city hall with a focus on the Asian community.
+I came on as an intern after graduating from Columbia University's Graduate School of Journalism and became a full-time staff reporter as part of the Report for America and have stayed on.
+Before falling in love with the Mission, I covered New York City, studied politics through the “street clashes” in Hong Kong, and earned a wine-tasting certificate in two days.
+I'm proud to be a bilingual journalist.
+Follow me on Twitter @Yujie_ZZ.

 Founder/Executive Editor.
-I’ve been a Mission resident since 1998 and a professor emeritus at Berkeley’s J-school since 2019 when I retired.
+I’ve been a Mission resident since 1998 and a professor emeritus at Berkeley’s J-school since 2019.
 I got my start in newspapers at the Albuquerque Tribune in the city where I was born and raised.
 Like many local news outlets, The Tribune no longer exists.
 I left daily newspapers after working at The New York Times for the business, foreign and city desks.
-Lucky for all of us, it is still there.
+Lucky for all of us, it is still here.

 As an old friend once pointed out, local has long been in my bones.
 My Master’s Project at Columbia, later published in New York Magazine, was on New York City’s experiment in community boards.